Today I want to tell you a little bit about what you can expect when you work with me.

 One to two months before the wedding

-We’ll get together somewhere in London (or via the phone/Skype if it’s easier) to run through the plan for the day.
+We’ll arrange a chat to run through the plan for the day.

 We can combine this with your engagement shoot if you’re having one.

 I’ll get in touch with you to see if there have been any changes to your plans/timings on the day.